 In the opening sequence, after the kid hits the ball, a shot of a passing train shows graffiti covered cars.
 This was not the case in 1963, but definitely was the case in 1984 when the film was made.
 See more

-Performed by Dion DiMucci
+Performed by The Silhouettes

-Courtesy of Laurie Records See more
+Courtesy of Kae Williams Sr. See more